Federal Aviation Administration (FAA), DOT.

-We estimate that this proposed AD would affect 50 aircraft of U.S. Registry.
+We estimate that this AD affects 50 aircraft of U.S. Registry.
 We estimate that operators may incur the following costs in order to comply with this AD.
 Labor costs are estimated at $85 per work-hour, and typical installations consist of two AHRS units.
-Replacing two AHRS units would take about 4 work-hours and $62,630 for required parts, for a total cost of $62,970 per aircraft and $3,148,500 for the U.S. fleet.
+Replacing two AHRS units takes about 4 work-hours and $62,630 for required parts, for a total cost of $62,970 per aircraft and $3,148,500 for the U.S. fleet.

 Authority for This Rulemaking